12 books that Bill Gates thinks everyone should read

 Drake Baer contributed research to this article.

-NOW WATCH: This drummer created a whole song using only the sound of coins
+NOW WATCH: This drummer created a whole song by only using the sound of coins

 Business Insider Emails & Alerts